 UCCS has a Wellness Center that offers on-campus medical services.
 Students who live on campus should communicate with OIS staff if they are not feeling well and would like to visit the Wellness Center.
 OIS Staff will support the student at the Wellness Center visit as needed.
-Families are expected to make arrangements to bring their student home should they become ill or injured.
-In the event a student is sent to the emergency room for a medical emergency, an OIS staff member will accompany them until a family member arrives.
+Families are expected to arrange to bring their student home should they become ill or injured.
+If a student is sent to the emergency room for a medical emergency, an OIS staff member will accompany them until a family member arrives.

 Students are responsible for managing, supervising, or administering any medications.
-Families and students must have a plan in place for how the student will receive prescription refills.
+Families and students must have a plan for how the student will receive prescription refills.